 When you run your own business, you’re usually operating on a narrow margin with a smaller budget than you would like.
 It can be tempting to try to save money by doing everything yourself.
 That can lead you to work sixteen-hour days and seven-day weeks, though, which will eventually run you into the ground.

 In the long run, you don’t save enough that way to make it worthwhile.
-Indeed, if you stress yourself out too much from such a hectic pace, you could end up unable to keep your business going at all.
+Indeed, if you stress yourself out too much at such a hectic pace, you could end up unable to keep your business going at all.
 Delegate tasks when you can.
 Hire freelancers when you need to.
 Do whatever you have to do not to have work overwhelm your life.
 Take breaks throughout each day and leave work at a reasonable hour.
 Develop some personal hobbies that you can enjoy in your free time.
 Spend time with your family.

 Rule #2: Keep your finances in order